michaeldavie/env_canada/README.md

 | … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	| … 	|
 | 2022-07-31 	| -68,47 	| 48,51 	| POINTE-AU-PERE (INRS) 	| 7056068 	| 2022 	| 7 	| 31 	|  	| 23,5 	|  	| 14,1 	|  	| 18,8 	|  	| 0 	|  	| 0,8 	|  	|  	|  	|  	|  	| 0 	|  	|  	|  	| 23 	|  	| 31 	|  	|  	|
 | 2022-08-01 	| -68,47 	| 48,51 	| POINTE-AU-PERE (INRS) 	| 7056068 	| 2022 	| 8 	| 1 	|  	| 23 	|  	| 15 	|  	| 19 	|  	| 0 	|  	| 1 	|  	|  	|  	|  	|  	| 0 	|  	|  	|  	| 21 	|  	| 35 	|  	|  	|

+One should note that july 1st is excluded as the time provided contains specific hours, so it yields only data after or at exactly the time provided.

+To have all the july 1st data in that case, one can provide a datarange without time: ```datetime(2022, 7, 7)``` instead of ```datetime(2022, 7, 1, 12, 12)```

 # License